Ex-teacher charged with trying to support Islamic State

 “Dear Director, I am looking to get a position teaching English to students in the Islamic State,” he wrote in the cover letter.
 “Teaching has given me the opportunity to work with people from diverse cultural backgrounds and learning capabilities.”

-An indictment that was unsealed on Friday charges Clark with attempting to provide himself as material support to the Islamic State but did not provide any additional details.
+An indictment that was unsealed on Friday charges Clark with attempting to provide himself as material support to the Islamic State but did not offer any additional details.

+Clark’s attorney, Michael DeGeurin, said his client would plead not guilty but declined to comment further.

 “The FBI continues to aggressively pursue individuals who attempt to join the ranks of ISIS’s foreign fighters or try to provide support for other terrorist organizations.
 This fight against terrorism is not one we can combat alone,” said Perrye Turner, the special agent in charge of the FBI’s office in Houston.